Skip to main content

 Learn More from FCDGC Learn More from GARD

-Also known as MAN2B2 Deficiency
+Also known as MAN2B2 deficiency

 MAN2B2 Congenital Disorder of Glycosylation A rare, inherited condition caused by abnormal proteins disrupting glycosylation.
 In the single reported case, symptoms manifested in infancy, including recurrent infections, vasculitis, arthritis, thrombotic stroke, chronic diarrhea, cardiac and eye abnormalities, facial dysmorphism (abnormal difference in structure), speech and developmental delays, hepatomegaly (enlarged liver), and pectus carinatum (protruding breastbone).